ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Method

 \subsection{Stylization}

-Deciduous trees drop their leaves in winter, and physical simulation is not an efficient way to capture effects like this.
+Deciduous trees drop their leaves in winter, and physical simulation is not efficient for capturing effects like this.
 We use FastPhotoStyle~\cite{li2018closed} to transfer style to rendered images from a pre-trained model $F_{\theta}$.
 We only transfer only to regions 'terrain', 'vegetation', or 'sky' regions to mimic natural weather change phenomena.
 The resulting images look realistic but are not necessarily view-consistent.
-Hence, a student instant-NGP model is fined-tuned to ensure the view consistency of the style-transferred scene.
+Hence, a student instant-NGP model is fine-tuned to ensure the view consistency of the style-transferred scene.
 This is trained to minimize the color difference between our student NeRF-rendered results and style-transferred images.
-We keep the geometry intact and alter only appearance to achieve this goal, so only the appearance feature code $\gamma_\text{app}$ is optimized during the style transfer stage:

-where $C(\br)$ is renderd color and $C_\text{stylized}$ is the style-transferred in the same view.
+We keep the geometry intact and alter only appearance to achieve this goal, so only the appearance feature code $\gamma_\text{app}$ is optimized during the style transfer stage: $\min_{\gamma_\text{app}} \sum_{\mathbf{r} \in \mathcal{R}}\left\|C(\mathbf{r})-C_\text{stylized}(\mathbf{r})\right\|_{2}^{2}$, where $C(\br)$ is renderd color and $C_\text{stylized}$ is the style-transferred in the same view.
 This gives us a new NGP model $(\sigma, \mathbf{c}') = F_{\theta}'(\mathbf{x}, \mathbf{d}, \ell^{(a)}_{i})$ which encodes the style.
-Fig.~\ref{fig:4_stylization} demonstrates the visual effects of such NeRF stylization.
 This optional style transfer step simulates composite effects, such as a flood in Fall, where the original images were captured in Spring.